a child working on color order

 2. Make a list of the academic disciplines the student finds challenging, and those that they don’t find challenging.

-3. Pair Strengths with Challenges – Use this information to help you choose secular homeschool materials and programs:
+3. Pair Strengths with Challenges – Using this information to help you choose secular homeschool materials and programs, is an important part of a learner-centered education.

 • If a student finds a subject challenging, find materials that primarily present the information in a mode that is a strength for them.
 They are already working hard enough to learn the information.